codeigniter-kr/ci4userguidekr/source/incoming/incomingrequest.rst

 ----------------------------------------------------------------------------

-You can get access to any header that was sent with the request with the ``getHeaders()`` method, which returns an array of all headers, with the key as the name of the header, and the value being an instance of ``CodeIgniter\HTTP\Header``::
+You can get access to any header that was sent with the request with the ``getHeaders()`` method, which returns an array of all headers, with the key as the name of the header, and the value is an instance of ``CodeIgniter\HTTP\Header``::

 	var_dump($request->getHeaders());